 Marketing responsibilities – how they’ve changed

 Today’s marketing departments are primarily focused on listening and engagement.
-They work to “own” the customer.
+They work to “own” the client.
 Their focus is on the user and customer experience across a variety of platforms and media and making it as smooth and intuitive as possible.

 This self-directing of the buyer journey is a given outcome of The Information Age.
 Prospective buyers and users of products and services are much less influenced by your latest marketing campaign.
 In fact, studies show they barely believe them.

 As a customer, if they don’t receive a timely response to the application, have to call the company and sit on hold while they get transferred to someone’s voicemail, struggle to find out where their application stands and so on, they are having a poor “customer experience.”
 Such experiences were commonplace in the old days and were considered part of the process.
-These days, people have “learned” through the progression of technology to be much less tolerant.
+These days, people have learned through the progression of technology to be much less tolerant.
 They are products of a new environment where efficiency in online/offline integration rules.

-- Focus on data and technology:Technology allows marketers to gather vast amounts of data by “listening” to the voice of the customer on multiple social media channels and then turn that data into actionable intelligence and audience segmentation.
+2) Focus on data and technology:Technology allows marketers to gather vast amounts of data by “listening” to the voice of the customer on multiple social media channels.
+Then they turn that data into actionable intelligence and audience segmentation.
 This segmentation enables marketers to send very precise messages to help the prospect through their journey.

-- Think like a CEO:Today’s CMO (Chief Marketing Officer) plays a much larger role than ever before in the enterprise.
+3) Think like a CEO:Today’s CMO (Chief Marketing Officer) plays a much larger role than ever before in the enterprise.
 They play a role in the business strategy, how the company will achieve its goals, sustain a competitive advantage and ultimately win in the marketplace.
 The CMO of today also understands that all aspects of the company – systems, technology, the people, the culture – must all work together in concert and is therefore involved in all of these areas.